 Photos and Menu

-This is where you can ADD photos that you’d like to add to the photo section which comes after your description.
+This is where you can ADD images that you'd like to add to the photo section which comes after your description.

 Google pulls these images from your GMB photos section.
-The come onto the site in the order they come; they cannot be resequenced here.
+These are added to the site in the order they come; they cannot be resequenced here.

-While I agree with the concept of a image of your menu, you need to remember to maintain it.
+While I agree with the concept of an image of your menu, you need to remember to maintain it.
 Remember, these photos go into your photo area of your GMB listing.
 If you change your menu seasonally and simply upload the new menu, then the old menus will remain out there as photos.
 That can cause confusion and unhappy customers.
-So the maintenance involves going into the photos and deleting outdated ones.
+Ensuring your best presentation means going into the photos and deleting outdated ones.